-- Valuers: the data relates to the market evidence that valuers work with; this is widely, but not universally, understood.
+• The Valuation Profession: valuers work with market evidence, even where they are using cash flow models, the data relates to evidence; this is widely, but not universally, understood.
 The profession is taking steps to educate and train valuers to support moves towards greater sustainability; for this they need data.
 By working with commissioning clients, recording data as it becomes available, as required under the Red Book and by and developing their own knowledge of the important energy related building characteristics, they will be better enabled to assess value risk profiles.
-Therefore, they would be better enabled to 'nudge' clients towards better data collection which can feed through to the assessment of value. - Clients: quite aside from any matter of valuation, good asset management requires good data.
+Therefore, they would be better enabled to 'nudge' clients towards better data collection which can feed through to the assessment of value.

+• Building Owners/clients: quite aside from any matter of valuation, good asset management requires good data.
 Whilst there was acknowledgement of a desire to improve their records and a strong move towards this, more needs to be done.
-This finding feeds through to the building passport project which is now underway, and in which RICS is a lead player.
-If this project succeeds, it will help to overcome some of the data issues but in the meantime, the need to improve continues. - Policymakers: EPCs are likely to remain the prime metric and thus will be integral to the conversation for many years; Therefore, it is important to ensure, as far as possible, that more buildings not only have EPCs but ones that are up to date and of sufficeint quality for stakeholder to place confidence in them.
+This finding feeds through to the building passport project which is now underway, and in which RICS are a lead player.
+If this project succeeds it will help to overcome some of the data issues but in the meantime, the need to improve continues.

+• Policy makers: the ongoing importance of EPCs as the prime metric is likely to remain for many years; therefore, it is important to ensure, as far as possible, that more buildings not only have EPCs but ones that are up to date and are ones in which all stakeholders can place confidence.

-Energy Performance Certificates have raised awareness but could be more effective if consistency and ocurrency were improved.
+Finding 5: Energy Performance Certificates have raised awareness but could be more effective if consistency and currency were improved

 An expected finding was that EPCs are the only commonly available metric.
 However, despite being widely available, they were not found to be necessarily useful in terms of planning investments, informing value judgements or providing an accurate assessment of energy efficiency.
-They are not developed using uniform method; sometimes the methodology even varies across single member states.
+They are not developed to a uniform method; sometimes the methodology even varies across single member states.
+But notwithstanding this, it was reported by many of the valuers and other stakeholder that they do not normally take full account of the full range of environmental, locational or fuel source factors which have a bearing on consumption and carbon emissions.
 Furthermore, in some jurisdictions, EPCs, particularly those commissioned prior to 2012, were often reported as not trusted by valuers.
-This may sound like a very negative outlook; it is not, as explained below.
+This may sound like a very negative litany; it is not, as explained below.

-EPCs are the only metric that has achieved deep penetration and is widely collected.
-Several of the companies interviewed have almost complete EPC records for their portfolios.
-As EPCs are not required except at letting or sales trigger, this pointed to some landlords with long-term hold portfolios commissioning voluntary certificates.
-Even if imperfect, they are a benchmark and one that has been widely adopted as a surrogate measure to assess the relationship with transaction prices.
-They are also credited with raising awareness, with all stakeholder groups, having at least some knowledge of them.
+EPCs are the only metric that has achieved deep penetration and is widely collected with several of the companies interviewed having almost complete EPC records for their portfolios.
+As EPCs are not required except at letting or sales trigger, this pointed to some landlords with long-term hold portfolios, commissioning voluntary certificates, for management purposes, this would not have been done had they placed some value of the measure.
+Further, even if imperfect, they are a benchmark and one that has been widely adopted as a surrogate measure to assess the relationship with transaction prices.
+They are also acknowledged to have raised awareness, with all stakeholder groups, having at least some, if not expert, knowledge.